The Doctor Falls: Casting

+Michelle Gomez had previously announced that she was exiting the role of Missy following the conclusion of series ten.

 Broadcast and reception

-The episode was watched by 3.75 million viewers overnight.
-Compared to other programmes that aired on the same night, Doctor Who fared relatively well with a share of 25.3%.
+The episode was watched by 3.75 million viewers overnight, an audience share of 25.3%.
 The episode received 5.30 million views overall, and it received an Appreciation Index of 83.

 Critical reception

 "The Doctor Falls" received overwhelmingly positive reviews, with most reviewers finding it a fitting end to the tenth series.
 The episode holds a score of 100% on Rotten Tomatoes, with the site consensus reading "'The Doctor Falls' offers a dramatic and satisfying end for this iteration of the show's ever-evolving hero."
-Praise was directed at Moffat's screenplay, Talalay's direction, and Capaldi's performance.
+Praise was directed at Moffat's script, Talalay's direction, and Capaldi's performance.

 Alasdair Wilkins from The A.V.
-Club called the episode a "perfect finale", explaining that the Twelfth Doctor is a Doctor who knows who he is, portrayed by an actor who knows exactly how he wants to play the part of the character, both of which are played into the narrative of the story and blending into the storyline of the Doctor refusing to regenerate.
+Club called the episode a "perfect finale", saying that the Twelfth Doctor is a Doctor who knows who he is, portrayed by an actor who knows exactly how he wants to play the part of the character, both of which are played into the narrative of the story and blending into the storyline of the Doctor refusing to regenerate.
 He complimented how the multiple storylines of the series were wrapped up and brought to a satisfying conclusion, as well as respecting the reality of the character's emotions, which were performed with only a couple of small missteps.

 Scott Collura of IGN also praised the dynamic between the two Masters, describing the relationship as a mixture of "brother-sister and boyfriend-girlfriend" and its resultant complexities, and how the intentions of the previous incarnation of the Master was to draw Missy back into the traditional evil manner of the character.
 He stated that the story made enough sense that "Moffat doesn't really even need to write it on the page".
 He complimented the appearance of David Bradley as the First Doctor, but stated that extending the storyline of the regeneration out over the two episodes of the finale, as well as the Christmas special, was a great concept but did not work in the context of the episode.